Weirdly, Saudi photographer Nouf Alhimiary thinks being allowed to cycle doesn't count as women's rights.

-When it comes to women's rights, Saudi Arabia takes baby steps to a whole new level of infancy.
-(In utero steps?
-Spermy steps?)
-Sure, the King Khalid Charitable Foundation launched the country's first ever anti-domestic-violence ad last month, but women are still unable to defend themselves against those same domestic-violence cases in court.
+When it comes to women's rights, Saudi Arabia takes baby steps to a whole new level of infancy (In utero steps?
+Spermy steps?).
+Sure, the King Khalid Charitable Foundation launched the country's first ever anti-domestic violence advert last month, but women are still unable to defend themselves against those exact domestic violence cases in court.
 In 2013.

-One other huge breakthrough that I'm sure would have Susan B. Anthony setting off streamers in her grave is new legislation that allows women to ride bicycles.
-Granted, they still have to be supervised by men—but bicycles!
+One other huge breakthrough that I'm sure would have the Pankhurst sisters setting off streamers in their graves is new legislation that allows women to ride bicycles.
+Granted, they still have to be supervised riding their bikes by men – but bicycles!
 Think of the endless freedoms that come with finally being able to cycle around Riyadh, a city not built with cyclists in mind whatsoever!

-Oh, also, girls in private schools are now allowed to play sports, but girls in state schools still can't.
-So, much like in other parts of the world, the amount of rights a person gets depends entirely on their wealth.
+Oh, also, girls in private schools are now allowed to play sport, but girls in state schools still can't.
+Which sounds about fair, right?
+To keep things balanced and fair, the amount of rights a woman should get should depend entirely on her wealth.

-Despite these forward-thinking changes, Saudi Arabia was still ranked 131 out of 134 countries for gender parity in the 2012 World Economic Forum Global Gender Gap Report.
-So recent, optimistic reports of Saudi Arabia going through a "feminist revolution" seem a little off the mark.
+Despite these astonishingly forward-thinking changes, Saudi Arabia was still ranked 131st out of 134 countries for gender parity in the 2012 World Economic Forum Global Gender Gap Report.
+So recent optimistic reports of Saudi Arabia going through a "feminist revolution" seem a little off the mark.

-I spoke to Nouf Alhimiary, a 20-year-old photographer from Jeddah, about the challenges she faced when trying to put on an art exhibition about Saudi women in a country where basically every minutely inflammatory art piece gets banned from public display.
+I spoke to Nouf Alhimiary, a 20-year-old photographer from Jeddah, about the challenges she faced when she tried to put on an art exhibition about Saudi women in a country where basically every minutely inflammatory art piece gets banned from public display.

-VICE: Hey, Nouf.
-How come you were only allowed to display half of your exhibition?
+VICE: Hey Nouf.
+So how come you were only allowed to display half of your exhibition?

 But you weren’t allowed to do that?